Electric and Wood-Burning Saunas: Same Goal, Different Execution.

 In both examples, the periscope-shaped duct prevents the passive air intake from acting as an exhaust.
 Because warm air naturally rises, the downward leg of the duct resists reverse flow and helps ensure the opening functions as an intake.

-If you want to ensure your build follows all these best practices, check out our Sauna Building Plans.
-We provide step-by-step instructions and exact material quantities so you can build with confidence.
+If you want a build that incorporates these best practices, check out our Sauna Building Plans.
+We provide step-by-step instructions and material quantities so you can build with confidence.

 Happy sauna building!